teajay-fr/vim-cmake-project/README.md

 Installing
 ==========

-Before installation, please check your Vim supports python by running :echo has('python').
-1 means you're all set; 0 means you need to install a Vim with python support.
-If you're compiling Vim yourself you need the 'big' or 'huge' feature set.

 If you don't have a preferred installation method, I recommend installing pathogen.vim, and then simply copy and paste:

     cd ~/.vim/bundle